emtee40/pyren-OBD2/README.md

                      session, like a 1086
-  --exp              swith to Expert mode (allow to use buttons in DDT) --can2             CAN network connected to pin 13 (H) and pin 12 (L)
+  --exp              swith to Expert mode (allow to use buttons in DDT) --can2             CAN network connected to pin 13 (H) and pin 12 (L) --performance      use UDS performance mode (read multiple DIDs in one request) --minordtc         use to show all DTCs without checking computation formula

 Available COM ports:
 COM3: